-At the beginning of the 2021/2022 academic year, the schools internal data identified that children were working behind their peers across reading, writing and mathematics.
+At the beginning of the 2022/2023 academic year, the schools internal data identified that children were working behind their peers across reading, writing and mathematics.

 To support PP children in making accelerated progress across reading, writing and mathematics, the school invested in developing whole school pedagogy with a focus on teaching in mixed age classes.
+RWI was invested in with a focus on high quality phonics teaching for ALL children.
+English consultant suggested high quality text that would appeal for all.

-The Power of Reading was invested in to exposure all children, including disadvantaged children, to aspirational, high quality texts.
-Initial investment was also made in developing mathematics across the school, ensuring the mathematics subject leader could deliver changes across the school.
+Investment was also made in developing mathematics fluency and step counting across the school, ensuring the mathematics was consistent for all.